Slender: The Arrival: Gameplay

-Slender: The Arrival is a survival horror video game played from a first-person perspective.
-The game take places in abandoned areas such as a house, the woods, and a defunct mine, each with different objectives.
-Like its predecessor, The Eight Pages, the player is armed only with a flashlight.
-This limited defense forces a sense of helplessness, as the best way to survive is to run whenever in danger.
-The titular Slender Man's behavior changes slightly between levels.
+Slender: The Arrival is a survival horror game played from a first-person perspective.
+It takes place in abandoned areas and structures such as forests, buildings, mountains, and a mining facility, each with different objectives.
+Like in its predecessor, Slender: The Eight Pages, the player is equipped only with a flashlight.
+Sprinting depletes the player character's stamina, after which it takes time to regenerate, forcing the player to conserve their energy.